 Equity release is a common method for property owners who are looking to obtain a lump sum of money or a steady stream of income.
-The process can be daunting, but our equity release solicitors in Wiltshire aim to make it simple.
+The process can be daunting, but our equity release solicitors aim to make it simple.

 Equity release is a financial arrangement in which a property owner decides to access their property’s value to receive cash during their retirement.